-The External Expert Review Panel undertakes the review in accordance with the Board's detailed procedures (as per the Guidelines for External Expert Reviewers) and typically files its Report within 15 days after the site visit.
-Institutions will normally submit to the Board their formal response to the Panel Report within 20 business days (4 weeks) of receiving it.
-Representatives of the institution may notify PEQAB of the need for an extension on any reasonable basis, including but not limited to, the unavailability of relevant staff to consult on the response, the complexity of the response, or the number of items requiring response.
+The EERP undertakes the Review in accordance with the Board's detailed procedures (as per the Guidelines for External Expert Reviewers) and typically files its Panel Report within 15 days after the site visit.
+Institutions will normally submit to the Board their formal Response to the Panel Report within 20 business days (4 weeks) of receiving it.
+Representatives of the institution may notify PEQAB of the need for an extension on any reasonable basis, including but not limited to, the unavailability of relevant staff to consult on the Response, the complexity of the Response, or the number of items requiring Response.

-Expedited Renewals (Colleges only)
+Expedited Renewals

-In addition to PEQAB's regular process for quality assurance in the context of consent renewals, PEQAB has offered an expedited renewal process to Ontario Colleges since December 2017.
-This streamlined process emphasizes PEQAB's observation of a college's implementation of the Internal Quality Assurance and Development Standard.

-Any program for which a college chooses the 'Expedited Renewal Process' need only conduct its self-study and evaluation as per the Internal Quality Assurance and Development Standard and NOT also go through the subsequent PEQAB review.
-The main addition is that a PEQAB Senior Policy Advisor would attend the site visit with the College's own Program Evaluation Committee.
-Please consult the 'Expedited Renewal' Process Manual for Ontario Colleges for details on the eligibility and submission requirements and the Expedited Renewal Process.
+In addition to PEQAB's regular process for quality assurance in the context of consent renewals, PEQAB offers an expedited renewal process.
+This streamlined process emphasizes PEQAB's observation of an institution's implementation of the Internal Quality Assurance and Development Standard.
+The main addition is that a PEQAB Senior Policy Advisor attends the site visit with the institution's own Program Evaluation Committee (PEC).
+Please consult the Expedited Review Manual for details on the eligibility, submission requirements and process.